top of page

 Hamburg, Germany

-The Hamburg dancer toured the world for seven years with the percussion show STOMP.
-In her work, she combines rhythm, dance and infectious energy.
+In her work, Sarah combines rhythm, dance and infectious energy.
 In recent years, she has increasingly explored the culture of her Nigerian roots.

 Sarah Lasaki was born into a family of artists and from the age of five she studied classical dance at the Ballettzentrum Hamburg John Neumeier for nine years.